Banners and flags

 These banners are funded by Neighbourhood Societies to enhance the streetscape of the area.
 The themes and design are the responsibility of the Neighbourhood Societies.
 Examples of this type of banner are the Fraser Street banners, from East King Edward Avenue to East 31st Avenue.

-There are four flag islands throughout the city that are used by charitable and non-profit organizations to promote awareness of a particular cause or event.
-Examples include Cancer Awareness month and the United Way campaign.
-Each flag island has 12 flag poles.
+There are five flag islands throughout the City that are used by charitable and non-profit organizations to promote awareness of a cause or event, such as Cancer Awareness Month and the United Way Campaign.
+Four of the five Flag Islands have 12 flag poles each, and one island has eight flag poles for use by outside organizations.

 The user group is responsible for all costs associated with the banner project.
 These include banner production, installation and subsequent removal.
 They are also responsible for any maintenance costs.
 Production costs vary depending on quantity and design.